Quick answer

 Use these prompts when you want to turn the estimate into a clearer builder, installer, or merchant request.

-Use these linked tools when the trench estimate needs pipe length, membrane coverage, gravel surround, or supporting base-material quantities rather than one isolated number.
+Use these tools together when the trench estimate needs pipe length, membrane coverage, gravel surround, and base-material quantities on the same measured run.

 Estimate drainage pipe lengths, stock pieces, waste allowance, and practical buying totals for trench runs before you order fittings and chambers.